Chocolate bark is surprisingly easy to make at home. It's a wonderfully thoughtful hostess gift during the holidays or anytime.

 Variations

-I listed the nuts and fruit I like to use above and in the recipe card below.
-But I encourage you to have fun with this recipe, get creative, and use any combination of nuts and dried fruit you like and enjoy.
+I encourage you to have fun with this recipe, get creative, and use any combination of nuts and dried fruit you like and enjoy.

-For example, I like to use dried cranberries because they are pretty, but raisins work well too.
+For example, I like to use dried cranberries because they are pretty, but raisins work too.
+If you want a low-carb version, omit the dried fruit and use just nuts.
+Another tasty addition is coconut flakes, as shown in the photo below.

 Place the chocolate in a microwave-safe bowl.
 Melt it in the microwave in 30-second sessions, stirring after each session.
 Mix in the oil.